-Users feel comfortable sharing insights of their lives on Snapchat.
+Users feel comfortable sharing insights into their lives on Snapchat.
 Appealing on two levels.
-It doesn’t haven’t a public feed so it rids users with the anxiety of posting.
+It doesn’t haven’t a public feed so it rids users of the anxiety of posting.

 It feels more personal and you get a real insight, it also feels private, which is what most find appealing.
 Sponsored and promoted posts on other platforms have meant users have to sift more through the rubbish to get to the juicy bits.

 Since the older generations joined Facebook and users now had their parents, family members, bosses on there they are warier of what they post.